Tips for Teaching Multiple Delivery Courses with Remote Learners

 - Engagement Option 3: Ask students to use the chat option and monitor their responses from your instructor station or the data projector display.

-- Engagement Option 4: Use the Polling options available in Zoom.
+- Engagement Option 4: Use the polling options available on Zoom.

-- Don’t forget there are real “live” people in the class to interact with.
+- Don’t forget there are real “live” people in the class with whom to interact.

-- Encourage students to not be a passive learner, rather to speak up and ask questions.
+- Encourage students not to be passive learners but to speak up and ask questions.
 If they don’t participate, it is easy to forget that they are there.
-Encourage remote learners to not multitask during synchronous class meetings and to treat your synchronous class meetings as though they were attending in-person.
+Encourage remote learners not to multitask during synchronous class meetings and to treat your synchronous class meetings as though they were attending in person.

 TIP 6 - Engage through Annotation

-- In-seat students can also participate on the whiteboard if they are connected with their own device to your session.
+- In-seat students can also participate in the whiteboard with their own device if connected to your session.

-- You can also share a Google document link in the chat area so that students can also participate and edit content in “real-time”.
-This Google document can also be shared with the entire class during your session.
-The same thing could happen if you are using something like Padlet (a virtual bulletin board) or Google JamBoard for resource sharing or collective brainstorming.
+- You can also use Google Docs or OneDrive links in the chat area so that students can participate and edit content in “real time.”
+The same thing could happen if you are using Padlet (a virtual bulletin board).

 TIP 7 - Facilitate Small Group Discussions